 Uflex has pioneered the growth of the flexible packaging industry in India.
 Founded in 1988, Uflex has manufacturing facilities in India and overseas in Dubai, Mexico, USA, Poland & Egypt.

 The company, which describes itself as a pioneer in multilayer plastic manufacturing and recycling, says it is scaling up its recycling strength to help build a circular economy.
-The company indicates that the pilot plant in its Noida facility has been designed to accept collected postconsumer PET Bottles as well as multi-layer plastic film and convert them into chips and granules.
-That output can in turn, be “put into further use to make products with economic value,” said UFlex as stated by Recycling Today.
+The company has 6 locations in India: Noida (2 locations), Malanpur, Haridwar, Jammu, Silvasa.
+All are equipped to recycle collected postconsumer PET Bottles as well as multi-layer plastic film and convert them into chips and granules.
+That output can in turn, be “put into further use to make products with economic value”.